-R. Dawes and T. Carrington, "How to Choose One-dimensional Basis Functions So That a Very Efficient Multidimensional Basis May Be Extracted From a Direct Product of the One-dimensional Functions: Energy Levels of Coupled Systems with as Many as 16 Coordinates," Journal of Chemical Physics, vol. 122, no. 13, American Institute of Physics (AIP), Jan 2005.
+R. Dawes and T. Carrington, "How to Choose One-Dimensional Basis Functions So That a Very Efficient Multidimensional Basis May Be Extracted From a Direct Product of the One-dimensional Functions: Energy Levels of Coupled Systems with as Many as 16 Coordinates," Journal of Chemical Physics, vol. 122, American Institute of Physics (AIP), Apr 2005.

 International Standard Serial Number (ISSN)

 © 2005, American Institute of Physics (AIP), All rights reserved.